sstone/amqp-client/README.md

 If the connection to the broker is lost, ConnectionOwner actors will try and reconnect, and once they are connected again they will send a new AMQP channel to each of their ChannelOwner children.

-Likewise, the channel owned by a ChannelOwner is shut down because of an error if will request a new one from its parent.
+Likewise, if the channel owned by a ChannelOwner is shut down because of an error it will request a new one from its parent.

 In this case you might want to "replay" some of the messages that were sent to the ChannelOnwer actor before it lost its channel, like queue declarations and bindings.